ipfs-shipyard/discussify-styleguide/src/components/popover/README.md

 Important notes:

 - The popover doesn't have a with nor height set and will adjust itself based on its contents.
-You may define a size by passing a `boxClassName`.
+You may define a size by passing a `contentClassName`.
-- The popover content will have a padding of `2em` by default.
-You may redefine it by passing `boxClassName` as well.
+- The popover will have a padding of `2em` by default.
+You may redefine it by passing `contentClassName` as well.